 Nuru households receive home visits from Nuru Kenya healthcare field officers who provide tailored interpersonal communication for how to prevent and assess disease; referrals to Ministry of Health services as needed; and the opportunity to buy commodities such as soap, bed nets and water purifiers.

-Nuru Kenya has achieved impact sustainability in 2014 and leadership sustainability in 2015, meaning the entire country’s operations will be 100% Kenyan led.
+Nuru Kenya has achieved impact sustainability in 2014 and leadership sustainability in 2015, meaning the entire country’s operations are 100% Kenyan led.
 Nuru Kenya is now focused on achieving financial sustainability by 2018 and scaling to Kuria East, empowering tens of thousands to lift themselves out of extreme poverty forever.